GenericMappingTools/gmt/doc/rst/source/triangulate.rst

 .. _-C:

 **-C**\ *slpfile*
-    Read a slope grid (in radians) and compute the propagated uncertainty in the bathymetry using the CURVE algorithm [Zambo et al, 20xx].
+    Read a slope grid (in degrees) and compute the propagated uncertainty in the bathymetry using the CURVE algorithm [Zambo et al, 2016].
 Requires the **-G** option to specify the output grid.
 Note that the *slpgrid* sets the domain for the output grid so **-R**, **-I**, [**-r**\ ] are not required.
 	Cannot be used in conjunction with **-D**, **-F**, **-M**, **-N**, **-Q**,